 In the Shadow-walks project I go to places and ask local people to take me on walks that are special for them in some way.
 I record our conversations as we walk together.
 Later I retrace the person's walk on my own and attempt to “sing the walk” through vocal improvisations.
 These recordings are edited together to make the final sound piece.
 I also collect any objects I find on the person’s route.

-You can listen to three Shadow-walks on this website- one in Portugal called Maresia and two in London: Slack Tide and Disegno.
+You can listen to two Shadow-walks on this website- one in Portugal called Maresia and one in London: Slack Tide.
 These sound-works are presented as radio pieces, recordings or sound-walks that others can do.
 Sometimes I make them into installations, often with the found objects displayed in various ways.
 You can see and hear a piece I made in Kingston, NY, USA: Shadow-walks: Kingston.
 It was presented with the objects suspended around the viewing area and a video made from images of the found objects, so there might be a nice combination of a giant image on the screen and the real, often very small, object hanging nearby.

-You can find information and images of Shadow-walks on my Recent Work page.
+You can find information and images of Shadow-walks on my page.

 The process is in three parts: